 We were extremely distressed by the Morrison government's policies, such as reducing taxation to high income earners at the expense of social welfare and the inhumane treatment of tens of thousands of Australians trapped abroad.
 We hope those unable to travel to family or friends, with this latest covid outburst, will think again about the suffering of those trapped abroad for months.

 The aim of UBIPA is to create a political party once we have 'acquired the required' 500 members, required by the Australian Electoral Commission.
 We need to establish a strong campaigning base within the general public, something concrete, rather than yet another trial or another academic discussion of different methods.
 Of course we will always support good research but what we need right now is ACTION.
 The more delay, the more human suffering.

-If the public supports these goals and people are willing to join the group, then, in February, we will organise a conference to vote upon the method of UBI preferred by our supporters.
+If the public supports these goals and people are willing to join the group, then we will organise a conference to vote upon the method of UBI preferred by our supporters.
 We want action now.
-If we can get a senator elected into parliament, it will make a great difference.
+If we could get a senator elected into parliament, it will make a great difference.